echo1826/Employee-Tracker/README.md

 # Description

 This is a mafia employee tracker that stores data in a mysql database and involves the use of inquirer to get data from the user to add more data to the database.
+It is a CLI application so there is no deployed site or local url

 # Installation